iremkapucuoglu/p4b-website/content/en/docs/alphashape.md

 Since public transport isochrone requires a combination of different data types (sidewalks, bikeways, public transport schedules, etc.) it has more complexity than the other isochrone modes.

 The data used is a combination of GTFS and OSM data through the R5 engine(Rapid Realistic Routing on Real-world and Reimagined networks).
 The routing results are intersected with population and POI’s from the GOAT database.
-R5 is the routing engine for Conveyal, a web-based system that allows users to create transportation scenarios and evaluate them in terms of cumulative opportunities accessibility indicators.
-This figure on the below represents the grid interpolation with travel time cost from the R5 engine:
+R5 is the routing engine for Conveyal, a web-based system that allows users to create transportation scenarios and evaluate them in terms of cumulative opportunities and accessibility indicators.
+The figure on the below represents the grid interpolation with travel time cost from the R5 engine:

 <img src="\images\docs\technical_documentation\alphashape\r5_en.webp" alt="r5 isochrone" style="max-height:350px;"/>